-- 13.1 Notice of general meetings must be provided to members at least 14 days before the meeting to each member's postal or email address listed on the members register, or by publication on the association's website.
-Failure to receive a notice by any member does not cause a meeting that is the subject of the notice to be invalidated. - 13.2 Any notice to be given to the association may be delivered personally to the Secretary, or sent by post addressed to the Secretary at the association's registered address. - 13.3 A notice served by post will be taken to have been received by the recipient on the third business day after it was posted.
+- 13.1 Subject to section 13.2, notice of general meetings must be provided to members at least 14 days before the meeting to each member's postal or email address listed in the Register, or by publication on the Party's website.
+Failure to receive a notice by any member does not cause a meeting that is the subject of the notice to be invalidated. - 13.2 If the nature of the business proposed to be dealt with at a general meeting requires a special resolution of the Party, the notice period required for that meeting is at least 21 days and the notice of meeting must specify the intention to propose the resolution as a special resolution to be passed. - 13.3 Any notice to be given to the Party may be delivered personally to the Secretary, or sent by post addressed to the Secretary at the Party's registered address. - 13.4 A notice served by post will be taken to have been received by the recipient on the third business day after it was posted.
 A notice served by email or other electronic means will be taken to have been received two hours after it was successfully transmitted.
-A notice given by publication on the association's website is taken to have been served when it is first inserted and able to be viewed publicly. - 13.4 A notice served by post will be taken to have been received by the recipient on the third business day after it was posted.
-A notice served by email or other electronic means will be taken to have been received two hours after it was successfully transmitted.
-A notice given by publication on the association's website is taken to have been served when it is first inserted and able to be viewed publicly.
+A notice given by publication on the Party's website is taken to have been served when it is first inserted and able to be viewed publicly. - 13.5 Notice of the following meetings must be given in writing: - 13.5.1 When a meeting called to hear and decide the appeal of a person against the Management Committee's decision to: - a) reject the person's application for membership of the Party; or - b) terminate the person's membership of the Party. - 13.5.2 A meeting called to hear and decide a proposed special resolution of the Party.